 Designed for strength training, these stretch bands are made from durable, rubber-like materials, with the strongest ones able to challenge even the henchest gym rats.
 The more force you exert with resistance bands, the more the band will stretch, so it's a little like upping weights without the hassle of swapping sweaty dumbbells or kettlebells.

-Perfect for on-the-fly workouts – for instance, if your hotel doesn’t have a fitness centre or you can’t be bothered to find a gym – resistance bands are anything but futile.
+Perfect for on-the-fly workouts – for instance, if your hotel doesn't have a fitness centre or you can't be bothered to find a gym – resistance bands are anything but futile.
 They are also perfect for uni students who want to work out in their rooms.
-Heading back to school soon?
-Get some resistance bands.

 Simple in design and excellent value for money, WODFitters flat bands are versatile enough for pull ups, chin ups, ring dips and muscle ups.
 They can also be used for power-lifting sessions.

 Made from multiple layers of tough rubber, they’re designed to last without suffering deformation over time and offer easily the biggest resistance range of the bands listed here.